cmininni/gFTP/README.md

 <img src="fig1.png" width=30% height=30%>

-Next, we construct the input structure data_in.
+Next, we construct the input structure *data_in*.
 We will pass this structure as input argument to gFTP
 ```Matlab
 data_in.G = G;
 data_in.mode = 'construction';     %to construct the network; use 'consistency' to only generate $G_{cons}$